 Baboon spiders are a sub-family of tarantula that includes more than 40 individual species in South Africa alone.
-All baboon spiders have a set of distinctive characteristics in common—they're large, hairy and capable of inflicting a painful bite.
-Not every species is venomous, however, and all of them are unlikely to attack unless provoked.
+All baboon spiders have a set of distinctive characteristics in common—they're large, hairy, and capable of inflicting a painful bite.
+Baboon tarantulas are venomous, however, they are unlikely to attack unless provoked.
 Symptoms of a baboon spider bite can include vomiting and dizziness.
 This sub-family comes in a variety of colors and sizes, and favors dry scrubland or savannah.
-They live in burrows, which they line with silk and use to ambush insects and small reptiles.
+They live in burrows which they line with silk and use to ambush insects and small reptiles, though some live in trees.
 Female baboon spiders can live as long as 30 years.

 Sac spiders belong to the family Clubionidae and are thought to be responsible for the majority of spider bites in Africa.
 Their venom is cytotoxic, which means that it kills cells and causes tissue breakdown and blistering at the bite site.
 Bites are considered painful and potentially scarring, but not life threatening.
 There are many different species of sac spider in Africa, the most common of which are straw-colored with distinctive bulbous bodies and long front legs.
 Sac spiders actively hunt at night and weave together a protective tube of silk to rest in during the day.
-They are vitally important to the agriculture industry for their role in controlling insectivorous pests.Continue to 5 of 8 below.
+They are vitally important to the agriculture industry for their role in controlling insectivorous pests.

 Six-Eyed Sand Spider